hursittarcan/breakbuddy-original/README.md

-## How to contribute as a translator
+## How to contribute as a translator :pencil:

 This project follows the [all-contributors](https://allcontributors.org/docs/en/overview) specification.
 Contributions of any kind are welcome! <3